 This model is valid for field strengths exceeded for percentage times in the range 1% to 50% only.
 Extrapolation outside the range 1% to 50% time is not valid.

-A method for the calculation of Qi (x) is given in Annex 5, § 15 of ITU-R P.1546-4.
+A method for the calculation of Qi (x) is given in Annex 5, § 15 of Recommendation ITU-R P.1546-4.

 Correction for receiving/mobile antenna height